Educational and Clinical

 Explore our education center, which offers resources designed for healthcare providers, including guides, protocols, webinars, tutorials, and case reports.
 These materials will help you get started with Mira, interpret hormone data, and confidently i

-How does Mira compare to other tracking devices such as Inito or Proov?
+How does Mira compare to other tracking devices such as Clearblue, Proov, Oova and Inito?

-Mira uses fluorescent lateral flow immunoassay technology, which is more accurate and sensitive than the nano‑gold technology used by other trackers (such as Proov and Inito).
-Fluorescent analyzers, such as Mira, provide quantitative, lab-grade hormo
+Mira uses fluorescent lateral flow immunoassay technology, which is more accurate and sensitive than the nano‑gold technology used by other trackers (such as Clearblue, Proov, Oova, and Inito).
+Mira’s fluorescent analyzer provides quantitative, lab‑g

 How can Mira help if I’ve had a hysterectomy?